Brügger & Thomet APC

-The B&T APC (Advanced Police Carbine) is a family of firearms produced and manufactured by B&T (formerly known as Brügger & Thomet) of Switzerland.
-Announced in 2011, the submachine gun series uses standard 9×19mm (APC9), .40 S&W (APC40), 10mm Auto (APC10) and .45 ACP (APC45) ammunition.
+The B&T APC (Advanced Police Carbine) is a family of submachine guns, assault rifles and battle rifles produced and manufactured by B&T (formerly known as Brügger & Thomet) of Switzerland.
+Announced in 2011, the standard series uses standard 9×19mm (APC9), .40 S&W (APC40), 10mm Auto (APC10), and .45 ACP (APC45) ammunition.

-History and overview
+History

-The APC series was designed in the 2000s, as a modern submachine gun that would be cheaper to produce than the intermediate cartridge assault carbines that were seeing an increase in military usage during this period.
+The APC series was designed in the 2000s as a modern submachine gun that would be cheaper to produce than the intermediate cartridge assault carbines, which saw an increase in military usage during this period.
 Before this point, B&T sold the MP9 and had experience in the manufacture of submachine guns, as well as years of feedback from customers on possible enhancements.
 The first B&T APCs were produced in 2011.